 Low water conditions continue at Campbell River watershed

-BC Hydro’s John Hart dam that holds back water within the John Hart reservoir.
-It is one of three dams on the Campbell River system.
-(Stephen Watson, BC Hydro)
+BC Hydro’s John Hart Dam, one of three dams on the Campbell River system.
+(Supplied by Stephen Watson, BC Hydro)

 CAMPBELL RIVER, BC – Low water conditions are continuing at the Campbell River reservoir.

 June was dry until the last week, which helped finish the month off at 73% of average.